IntelLabs/Open-Omics-Acceleration-Framework/pipelines/deepvariant/scripts/aws/pcluster.md

 ```bash
 pcluster create <cluster_name>      # It will report the ip address of the master node. ssh to the master node using the ip address.
 ```
+Once the cluster is successfully created, the public IP of the head nodes is displayed on the screen.
+Add the public IP to .ssh/config along with your key-pair for login.
+You should be able to login to the head node of the cluster using ssh command.
 ### 9. Check the status of the cluster
 ```bash
 pcluster status <cluster_name>